 This stage involves assessing fire risks and the adequacy of current measures and considering improvements if necessary.

 (1) Assess the risk of fire

-Fire is unlikely to spread rapidly since there are a lot of combustible materials and heat sources.
+- Medium: Fire could occur but is unlikely to spread rapidly due to the presence of combustible materials and heat sources.

 (2) Identify the potential consequences of a fire

 Considering the building’s structure, its occupants, and existing safety measures and procedures, determine the potential harm in case of a fire.
 Categories are:

 - Slight Harm: No severe injuries or fatalities are expected in the event of a fire.